 As the IRS steps up its efforts to combat identity theft and tax refund fraud through its many processing filters, legitimate refund returns sometimes get delayed during the review process.
 While the IRS is working diligently to stop the issuance of fraudulent refunds, it also remains focused on releasing legitimate refunds as quickly as possible.

-Recently, the Internal Revenue Service, state tax agencies, and industry partners finalized plans for 2017 to improve identity theft protections for individual and business taxpayers.
+Recently, the Internal Revenue Service, state tax agencies, and industry partners finalized plans starting in 2017 to improve identity theft protections for individual and business taxpayers.
 This comes after making significant inroads this year against fraudulent returns.
-Additional safeguards will be set in place for the upcoming 2017 filing season.
+Additional safeguards will be set in place for the upcoming filing season.